The Complaints Committee on Transactions with Financial Firms

 How does the committee operate?

-When a complaint has been received, the Committee sends all accompanying documents to the financial firms in question as well as to any other party that might be particularly concerned, such as guarantors.
+When a complaint has been received, the Committee sends all accompanying documents to the financial firms in question.

 A complaint may be withdrawn at any stage.
 The case is dismissed if the financial firms and the client reach an agreement.